 Disney News had the incredible opportunity to visit the set of Marvel Studios’ Eternals in London on the last official day of filming and interviewed members of the cast and crew, including actors Salma Hayek and Lia McHugh and producer Nate Moore.

 The wait is over!
-Marvel Studios' Eternals is in cinemas now, and it's launching a whole new chapter for Marvel Studios.
-Get movie tickets
+Marvel Studios' Eternals is coming to Disney+ and will be streaming from 12 January, and it's launching a whole new chapter for Marvel Studios.

 Directed by Academy Award winner Chloé Zhao, the film follows a group of Super Heroes from beyond the stars who have protected the Earth since the dawn of time.